zygos/wd-material/material/3-frameworks/5-deployment/3-Best back-end practices.md

 }
 ```

-- **Bonus: Indexes:** Try out using indexes in your database entities schema for keys that are often used for querying data.
+- **Bonus: Indexes:** Try out using indexes to your database for columns that are often used for querying data.

 # Directions for further research (1 hour+)